hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 :::info

-Your node must be an archive node (that is, synchronized without pruning or fast sync) or the requested block must be within the number of [blocks retained](../cli/options.md#pruning-blocks-retained) with [pruning enabled](../cli/options.md#pruning-enabled) (by default, 1024).
+Your node must be an archive node - synchronized without pruning or fast sync, or the requested block must be within the number of [blocks retained](../cli/options.md#pruning-blocks-retained) with [pruning enabled](../cli/options.md#pruning-enabled) (by default, 1024).

 :::